suidouble/suidouble/README.md

 ##### subscribing to events

+*** Subscribe to Events is deprecated in Sui SDK *** You should plan to use different architecture in your application.

 You can subscribe to Sui's contract events on package's module level.
-No types-etc filters for now ( @todo? )

 ```javascript
 const module = await contract.getModule('suidouble_chat');